-Students interested in applying to the Master of Engineering program must contact the individual graduate program office for their area of specialization.
-Students who are planning on taking the program on a part-time basis must obtain approval from their graduate program advisor prior to the commencement of the program.
-Lists of the required application documents are available on the respective websites.
-Each graduate program office in an area of specialization is responsible for collection and assessment of application documents.
-The Master of Engineering Program Office issues the offer of admission letter.
+Students interested in applying to the Master of Engineering program apply through the UBC Graduate Studies Online Application (evision.as.it.ubc.ca/urd/sits.urd/run/siw_ubc_cwl).
+Lists of the required application documents are available on the respective program websites.
+Each graduate program office in an area of specialization is responsible for collection and assessment of application documents and issues the offer of admission letter.

-Courses taken as an Access Studies or non-degree student may be approved for transfer toward a graduate program with the permission of the graduate program and the Master of Engineering Program Office.
+Courses taken as an Access Studies or non-degree student may be approved for transfer toward a graduate program degree with the permission of the graduate program in the area of specialization.

 Consistent with standard transfer credit regulations, students are limited to transferring a maximum of 12 credits or up to 40% of the program credit requirements, whichever is more, toward their master's program.
 No more than 6 credits of transfer credit may be at the undergraduate level (300-/400-level).
 In order to be eligible for transfer, the course(s):

 Financial assistance is generally not available to students in the Master of Engineering program.
+Top international students may be eligible to receive an entrance award of up to $2,000 towards tuition.
 Review each specialization website for specific assistance information.

 The program requires completion of at least 30 credits.
 In some program areas, minimum requirements may be higher than 30 credits: